SystemJargon/windows-logoff-hours/README.md

-# windows-parental-settings
+# parental-settings

-restrict logon hours to Windows for children, i.e bedtime, school.
+windows_logon_hours - restrict logon hours

-for youtube and google filtering refer https://github.com/lwsnz/windows-hosts-file
+pihole-bedtime-restrict - restrict sites/hosts at bedtime defined hours (unless you just turn off a seperate wifi SSID).

+If you do not use pihole and rather just use Windows hosts file to filter safesearch or youtube safe etc. have a look at "windows-hosts-file" instead.